yousefalabdullah/osu-beatmaps-downloader/README.md

 *(Alternatively, you can open them together, run them one by one, or move them directly into your game's `Songs` or beatmaps directory, just import them in your preferred way!).*

 ## Troubleshooting
-* If the tool for whatever reason failed to install the `requests` library, you can install it manually using the following command in a terminal or powershell:
+* (Exclusively for the python file) If the tool for whatever reason failed to install the `requests` library, you can install it manually using the following command in a terminal or powershell:
 ```cmd
 pip install requests
 ```